Is this associated with any religion or religious organization? Are there any particular beliefs that are necessary?

 - Set up a lecture or interview for Kelvin

-- Tell Friends to donate to this nonprofit, Overcoming the Fear of Death Foundation:
+- Tell Friends to donate to our nonprofit, Overcoming the Fear of Death Foundation: